 Another area of concern with the software is the lack of any public long-term update pledge.
-When we asked about the Poco F4 GT previously, Poco told us that it was in discussions with Google to offer three years of OS updates and four years of security patches for its “performance” phones.
-We’ve asked the company about the Poco F4 in particular and will update the review when we know more.
-For now, though, there’s no guarantee for how long or how quickly you’ll receive Android version and security updates.
-We do know it took five months for the Poco F3 to receive Android 12 (after launching on Android 11), so you may be in for a bit of a wait for Android 13.
+When we asked about the POCO F4 GT previously, POCO told us that it was in discussions with Google to offer three years of OS updates and four years of security patches for its “performance” phones.
+We’ve asked the company about the POCO F4 in particular and the company didn’t get back to us with an answer.
+For now, though, there’s no guarantee for how long you’ll receive Android version and security updates.
+For what it’s worth, the device is now running MIUI 14 and Android 13 as of May 2023.

 Related: The best budget camera phones

 The POCO F4 main camera does a solid job at night too, likely due to OIS enabling slower shutter speeds.
 You’re not going to get bright results in the default mode, but while the night mode isn’t a transformative affair either, it’s capable of visibly lifting the brightness and taming noise now and again.
 OIS isn’t really a boon for the phone’s long exposure modes, as you’d typically need to use a tripod anyway for best results.
 However, it does come in handy for more stable video (more on that in a bit).

 The 8MP ultrawide is a token effort at most, as even brightly lit images will have shots with easily visible noise in the darker areas of the scene.
 You’re also looking at significantly inconsistent colors compared to the main shooter.